 The gaming industry offers a variety of jobs, from designer to programmer to producer, in a number of industries, including business, music and computing.

 This minor is open to all students.
 We especially encourage students from arts, journalism, education, and anyone interested in simulations and in computer and video games to consider pursuing this minor.

 Requirements for the minor in digital interactive games

-Eligible elective courses include the following:
+Eligible courses may include classes such as the following: